Close Navigation

 Introduction

-If you are a construction client and are looking to check if the contractor you are looking to employ is SSIP (Safety Schemes in Procurement) registered, look no further!
-We will show you how to determine if someone is SSIP registered, giving you the peace of mind you need before starting your project.
+If you are a construction client looking to check whether the contractor you intend to employ is SSIP (Safety Schemes in Procurement) registered, look no further!
+We will show you how to determine whether someone is SSIP-registered, giving you the peace of mind you need before starting your project.

 Contractor